snowdriftcoop/snowdrift/definition-lookup-aid/README.md

 ## An Issue

-However, the parital solution discussed above is not enough on its own to produce tags for anything outside the project, such as the _fp_ mentioned earlier, which is defined in the Turtle package, which is outside the Snowdrift project.
+However, the partial solution discussed above is not enough on its own to produce tags for anything outside the project, such as the _fp_ mentioned earlier, which is defined in the Turtle package, which is outside the Snowdrift project.
 Even though _fp_ is defined outside the project, it *is* used *in* the